 The key here is to position the extra storage a few steps from the main cabinetry and from the cooking and meal preparation areas.
-Mind the ergonomics.
-Best if you store all items you always need in nearby shelves and cabinets where you can quickly grab them.
-Then, store the ones you often need in the separated cupboards.
+Be mindful of functionality and ergonomics.
+Best if you store all items you always need in nearby shelves and cabinets where you can quickly and easily access them.
+Then, store the ones you need less frequently in the separated cupboards.

 Use dual-purpose furniture

 Using dual-purpose furniture is ideal for small kitchens but also great for open-plan ones.
-By adding a divider, you can separate the kitchen from the next area in an open-plan space.
-That divider can be a nifty piece of furniture with massive shelving.
+By adding a divider, for example, you can separate the kitchen from the next area in an open-plan space.
+That divider can be a nifty piece of furniture with extensive shelving.
 Use this extra storage to showcase your proudest collection of cookbooks, glassware, and tableware.

-A divider like this isn’t always available off the shelves.
+A divider like this isn’t always available as an off-the-shelf option.
 You might need the help of a designer who can create a custom cabinetry design and have it made for you.